-In the CSR, you argue that the half-life in the fish in the test is <70 days, which according to Goss et al. (2013)4 is indicative of a chemical that is not bioaccumulative.
-ECHA disagrees with this assertion, principally as the value derived by Goss et al. (2013) is not animal specific.
+In the CSR, you argue that the half-life in the fish in the test is <70 days, which according to Goss et al. (2013) is indicative of a chemical that is not bioaccumulative.
+ECHA disagrees with this assertion, principally as the value derived by Goss et al. (2013)4 is not animal specific.
 Different taxa have markedly different rates of metabolic capacity, and so it is not appropriate to derive a single half-life applicable across all species.
-In the Member State Committee (MSC) opinion (ECHA, 2015)5 for the P and B assessment of octamethylcyclotetrasiloxane (D4, EC 209-136-7) and decamethylcyclopentasiloxane (D5, EC 208-764-9), the value cited by Goss et al. (2013) was considered not to take account of a number of sources of variation in elimination half-lives (e.g. due to differences in organism size, lipid contents, metabolic capacities, growth and reproductive activity).
-When the assumptions used to derive the 70-d value were analysed it was shown that the biomagnification factor (BMF) could exceed one when the elimination half-life was as short as 7.7 days when the conditions more closely mirrored the fish dietary bioaccumulation test guideline (for example, uptake is greater due to a higher feeding rate than assumed by Goss et al. (2013), and food lipid content is greater than the standard lipid content of the fish).
+In the Member State Committee (MSC) opinion (ECHA, 2015)5 for the P and B assessment of octamethylcyclotetrasiloxane (D4, EC 209-136-7) and decamethylcyclopentasiloxane (D5, EC 208-764-9), the value cited by Goss et al. (2013) was considered not to take account of a number of sources of variation in elimination half-lives (e.g. due to differences in organism size, species, lipid content and metabolism).
+Other complications were cited as growth and reproductive activity.
+When the assumptions used to derive the 70-d value were analysed it was shown that the biomagnification factor (BMF) could exceed 1 when the elimination half-life was as short as 7.7 days when the conditions more closely mirrored the fish dietary bioaccumulation test guideline (for example, uptake is greater due to a higher feeding rate than assumed by Goss et al. (2013), and food lipid content is greater than the standard lipid content of the fish).
+The MSC opinion also highlights that the kinetic process of bioconcentration are dependent on the fish size as the uptake rate constant can vary with size, the corresponding depuration rate constant will also vary, leading to a range of BCF values depending on the age of the fish.
+A comparison of the depuration rate constant in fish bioconcentration tests to the measured fish BCF value is described in a report published by the Environment Agency6, and cited in the draft OECD guidance for the OECD Fish 305 Bioaccumulation test method.
+The analysis indicates that a (lipid normalised) k2 value below 0.085 d-1 (i.e. a half-life of 8.2 days) is consistent with a BCF exceeding 5000 L/kg.
+This is considerably shorter than the 70 days ascribed to Goss et al. (2013).
+ECHA appreciates that there is some uncertainty in the analysis, for instance it does not account for different fish species, and is based on data for around 150 chemicals.
+Therefore, this line of argument would be used as part of a "weight of evidence" analysis but would not be the determining factor for a decision on bioaccumulation assessment.
+However, ECHA does note that the k2 calculated in the fish feeding study is 0.012 d-1, suggesting BCF >5000, when considering the OECD guidance, or when the Goss et al. (2013) calculations are amended to account for the feeding rate.

-Goss, K. U., et al. (2013).
+4 Goss, K. U., et al. (2013).
 "Elimination half-life as a metric for the bioaccumulation potential of chemicals in aquatic and terrestrial food chains."
 Environmental Toxicology and Chemistry 32(7): 1663-1671.
-ECHA, 2015.
-Member State Committee (MSC) Opinion on persistency and bioaccumulation of Octamethylcyclotetrasiloxane (D4) EC

-Number: 209-136-7 CAS Number: 556-67-2 And Decamethylcyclopentasiloxane (D5) EC Number: 208-764-9 CAS Number: 541-02-6 according to a MSC mandate Adopted on 22 April 2015
+5 ECHA, 2015.
+Member State Committee (MSC) Opinion on persistency and bioaccumulation of Octamethylcyclotetrasiloxane (D4) EC Number: 209-136-7 CAS Number: 556-67-2 And Decamethylcyclopentasiloxane (D5) EC Number: 208-764-9 CAS Number: 541-02-6 according to a MSC mandate Adopted on 22 April 2015